 PLAYS WELL WITH OTHERS

-(How To Date Book 2)
+(How To Date Your Best Friend)

 What I envisioned: Throwing myself a breakup party, a glittery fete at which I’d lift a glass and celebrate being free and single again.